unjs/unbuild/README.md

 });
 ```

-or with multiple builds you can declare an array of configs:
+Or with multiple builds you can declare an array of configs:

 ```ts
 import { defineBuildConfig } from "unbuild";